csyhuang/kickstarter-live-scraper/README.md

 # kickstarter-live-scraper

 This module scraps the project details on kickstarter.com on all the category pages and store them in MySQL database using the *sqlalchemy* interface.

-Python package dependencies:
-- pandas
-- BeautifulSoup
-- urllib
-- re
-- sqlalchemy
-- sqlalchemy_utils
-- time
+You can refer to my [blog post](https://csyhuang.github.io/2017/09/09/install-mysql/) on how to set up MySQL on Mac OS X.

-The script *Kickstarter-scraper-to-MySQL.py* can be run alone with the path of MySQL database, username and password specified.
-Here is an example:
+The script *Kickstarter-scraper-to-MySQL.py* can be run alone with the path of MySQL database, username and password specified (see lines 170-190).
+Here is an example how to call the function *kickstarter_scraper*:

 ```python